coq/ceps/text/000-proofview-goal-w-state.md

 where `goal = Evar.t`, i.e. a key the `evar_map` associates to `evar_info`,
 while `goal_w_state = (Evar.t, state)` where `state` is a data type to be discussed.

-This change simplifies the storage and communication of data between tactics when combined together to form larger tactics (at the ML level).
+This change simplifies the storage/update of goal related data.
+Tactics can read, write, or ignore the data associated to a goal.
+The lifetime of the data is the one of the goal: if a goal is closed, then the data is gone; if the goal is turned into subgoals, each subgoal inherits the data.

 This CEP explains the design/motivation, while https://github.com/coq/coq/pull/6676 implements the CEP in the current type of tactics.